About District 37 – Southwest Washington

-District 37 consists of all Meetings North of 4th Plain Blvd., including Woodland.
-District 37 is part of Western Washington Area 72.
-The Western Washington Area is in the Pacific Region, in the Service Structure of Alcoholics Anonymous.
+District 37 consists of all meetings in Vancouver WA, north of 4th Plain Blvd., including Woodland.
+District 37 is part of Western Washington Area 72-Pacific Region within the service structure of AA.

 The General Service Representative (GSR) has the responsibility of representing their AA home group at District and Area functions.

 We are the General Service Representatives (GSRs), and are the link in the chain of communications between our Groups and the AA General Service Conference.
 We realize the ultimate authority in AA is expressed through our Group’s Conscience.

 As trusted servants, the GSRs job is to bring information to our Groups in order that they can reach an informed Group Conscience.
 In sharing our Group’s Conscience, we are helping to maintain the unity and strength so vital to our fellowship.
 Therefore, let us have the patience and tolerance to listen while others share, courage to speak up when we have something to share, and wisdom to do what is right for our groups and AA as a whole.

 Click here for info on our next District 37 meeting.

 Click here to view District 37 Meeting Minutes and Treasurer’s Reports.

 Click here to view ‘Your DCM – District Committee Member’.